-• Use a vacuum cleaner or pressurized air to clean Exterior
+• Use a vacuum cleaner or pressurized air to clean

+Exterior

-• Use a soft cloth dampened with a mild soap and water mixture.
-Wipe the cabinet to remove dust.
+Use a soft cloth dampened with a mild soap and water mixture.
+Wipe the cabinet to remove dust. ion air and create odors and possible discoloration of walls and ceilings.